the Power Behind Small Business Microloans: A

 No, microloans can also be used for existing businesses to fund inventory, equipment, or working capital.

-4. How do microloans differ from long-established and accepted loans?
+4. How do microloans differ from traditional loans?

-Microloans are smaller, have smoother qualification criteria, and often target community development rather than strict financial metrics.
+Microloans are smaller, have easier qualification criteria, and often focus on community development rather than strict financial metrics.

 5. What are some recommended microloan providers?